 AAA Editor Notes

 The visitor center, designed by Wright in 1953, overlooks the Wisconsin River and is the origin of Taliesin's various guided tours, including the House Tour, which explores the house Wright designed and updated over a 48-year period.
 The Hillside Studio and Theater Tour gives an introduction to Wright and his work.
-The Highlights Tour features the interiors of Hillside and Taliesin, while the Estates Tour includes the house and all other estate sites.
+The Highlights Tour features the interiors of Hillside and Taliesin, while the 4-hour Estates Tour includes the house and all other estate sites.

 Guided tours are available.
 Food is available.
 Time: Allow 1 hour minimum.